We’re going to let you in on a diet secret few people know: You don’t have to give up bread to lose your belly fat!

 Nature’s Own Honey Wheat Bread

-“First off, when you’re reading the ingredient list, you should be looking for the word ‘whole grain’, which means that the grain is still intact and hasn’t been processed and essentially re-fortified,” says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
-The very first ingredient on this Ezekiel loaf checks off that box, which also means it contains more fiber and offers more health benefits than breads made with processed “wheat flour.”
+“First off, when you’re reading the ingredient list, you should be looking for the words ‘whole grain,’ which mean that the grain is still intact and hasn’t been processed and essentially re-fortified,” says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
+The very first ingredient on this Ezekiel loaf checks off that box, which also means it contains more fiber and offers more health benefits than bread made with processed “wheat flour.”
 What kind of benefits are we talking here?
-Whole grains have been found to reduce your risk for heart disease and diabetes and even assist weight management and weight loss.
+Whole grains have been found to reduce your risk for heart disease and diabetes and even assist in weight management and weight loss.
 An added benefit of Ezekiel, specifically, is that the grains are sprouted.
 This method increases levels of micronutrients and increases the bioavailability of those nutrients (meaning you’ll get more of them!).
-Read more about it in our report Why Sprouted Foods Deserve a Place in Your Diet.
+Read more about it in our report, Why Sprouted Foods Deserve a Place in Your Diet.

-On the other hand, Nature’s Own is only partially made with whole wheat flour, which means it can be more similar to a highly processed white bread.
+On the other hand, Nature’s Own is only partially made with whole wheat flour, which means it can be more similar to a highly-processed white bread.
 Additionally, Nature’s Own, as do many bread brands, extends their bread’s shelf life by filling it up with preservatives and makes it taste smoother with mono- and diglycerides.
 These man-made additives likely contain the same artery-clogging trans fats that the FDA banned from our food back in 2015.
-The only reason these ingredients are allowed in your food is that the FDA reviewed evidence and concluded that we don’t consume enough of them to count as hazardous; however, that “evidence” hasn’t been updated since 1975.

 Best for Protein